RWS/studio-api-docs/apiconcepts/translationmemory/reading_translation_unit_system_information.md

 About Translation Unit System Information
 --

-For TU a set of information is stored, i.e. the date/time when the TU was created and the date/time the TU was last changed (if applicable).
+For each TU, a set of information is stored, i.e. the date/time when the TU was created and the date/time the TU was last changed (if applicable).
 In addition, the name of the user who created/changed the TU is also stored as well as the name of the user who last used the TU and when (if applicable).
 Furthermore, a usage counter is maintained, i.e. the system tracks how often a TU has been used.
 Using a TU means that it has been found during a TM lookup operation, and the suggested translation has been inserted into the document, thus being 'used'.
 This allows you, for example, to filter for TUs that have never been used, and delete them in order to keep the TM lean and efficient.
 The screenshot below shows an example of the system information that is kept for a particular TU in <Var:ProductName>:

 ![SystemInfo](images/SystemInfo.jpg)